 The Buddhist music compositions (Hon Kyoku) have an earthy naturalness like the wind in the trees, the pounding surf, or the call of wild geese.
 These compositions reflect in them the full dynamics of nature—from the “yin” of the gentle trickling of a mountain stream to the “yang” of a mighty waterfall.
 This natural flow rides on ‘eternal rhythm’ (this is very hard to put into words).
 Here, rhythm doesn’t drive the ‘musical flow’.
 This is what allows Hon Kyoku to convey the ‘orderly asymetry’ of nature as few other human activities can.

 Just listening to the Buddhist music can give you symptomatic relief of stress and help you feel more in tune with nature.
 The unique resonance of the sound combines with the rhythm to synchronize and thus harmonize the natural resonance of your own nervous system.
 In a frantic modern world such a simple means of refined musical expression and tranquilization are to be highly valued.

-Listen to Shakuhachi Audio Recordings
+Shakuhachi Audio Recordings